 Consolidate your data into one place

-Cloud Nine Digital recommends marketers use Funnel to extract data and bring it into their ecosystem, making it accessible to everyone in their business.
+Funnel is a tool that helps with this by extracting data and bringing it into your ecosystem, making it accessible to everyone in your business.

-Funnel also allows you to process and aggregate that data on the fly - you don't need to do it in your ecosystem as Funnel does it for you before it gets there.
+Funnel also allows you to prepare and aggregate that data on the fly, so you don't need to do it in your ecosystem as Funnel does it for you before it gets there.

 Set up your marketing ecosystem

-Funnel allows you to share the same data to multiple storage locations at the exact time, depending on requirements and who the end-user will be, whether it's IT, BI or marketing.
+The answer is Funnel.
+This tool allows you to collect, prepare and share the same data to multiple storage locations at the exact time, depending on requirements and who the end-user will be, whether it's IT, BI, or marketing.